johnsosoka/site-johnsosoka-com/website/_posts/blog/2024-07-21-unit-testing-llms.md

 }
 ```
 <br>
-Next up, I'll define the LangChain4J `AiService`.
-This class will define the role of the agent, as well as an entrypoint to
-interface with the LLM.
+Next up, I'll define the LangChain4J [AIService](https://docs.langchain4j.dev/tutorials/ai-services/).
+This class will define
+the role of the agent, as well as an entrypoint to interface with the LLM.
+Furthermore, we can easily attach this to a
+`@Tool` exposing it to the `HotelBookingAgent` which is to be testedl.

 ```java
 package com.johnsosoka.langchainbookingtests.agent;